Azure-Samples/azure-cosmos-db-sql-api-nodejs-getting-started/README.md

 ## Running this sample

-This sample is designed to be run as part of the article, "[Quickstart: use Node.js to query an Azure Cosmos DB SQL API Database](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-nodejs)". **You must have created the database account and collection as outlined in that article in order to use this code.**
+This sample is designed to be run as part of the article, "[Quickstart: use Node.js to query an Azure Cosmos DB SQL API Database](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-nodejs)".

 - Before you can run this sample, you must have the following perquisites:
   _ An active Azure Cosmos DB account - If you don't have an account, refer to the [Create an Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-nodejs#create-a-database-account) article.